fluxninja/aperture/docs/content/concepts/flow-control/resources/classifier.md

 :::caution

-Although Classifier is defined as a resource in a [_Policy_][policies], _Flow Labels_ are not namespaced in any way and are shared across policies.
+Although Classifier is defined as a resource in a [_Policy_][policies], _Flow Labels_ aren't isolated in any way and are shared across policies.

 :::